isc-projects/bind9/doc/notes/notes-9.18.13.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

+- Catalog zone updates are now run on specialized "offload" threads to
+  reduce the amount of time they block query processing on the main
+  networking threads.
+This increases the responsiveness of
+  :iscman:`named` when catalog zone updates are being applied after a
+  catalog zone has been successfully transferred. :gl:`#3881`

 - libuv support for receiving multiple UDP messages in a single
   ``recvmmsg()`` system call has been tweaked several times between
   libuv versions 1.35.0 and 1.40.0; the current recommended libuv